 Here are some tips: We recommend to use a non-terry cloth towel, don’t want any lint to get all over the cake.
 If you don’t have parchment paper, wax paper will work just fine.
 Also, you can lightly spray the wax paper with cooking spray instead of spreading with oil.

-Chocolate & Strawberry Ice Cream Roll Recipe
+Dark Chocolate & Strawberry Ice Cream Roll Recipe

 - 1 dark chocolate cake mix (used Betty Crocker Super Moist)